JackieG01/ELK-Project/README.md

 The playbook implements the following tasks:

 - ...
 Install Docker.io and pip3
 - ...
-Download and configure elk docker container
+Download and configure ELK docker container
 - ...
 Increases VM memory

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.